Azure Function to Apply XML Validation (Basic)

 Today is the correct time to release another Azure Function that will replace another Integration Account functionality: an Azure Function to Apply XML Validation.

-Of course, you can apply out-of-the-box this functionality in:
+Of course, you can apply this functionality out of the box in:

 • Logic App Standard (without the need for an Integration Account)